Skip to content

 I use Github Pages to publish my static web pages on Github.
 I am already spending money monthly on AWS, Youtube Premium, Linkedin Premium, etc. I don't wanted to add more 30~40 USD/month eater for non-profit blog.

 I have my own domain(mcdic.net as you see) with AWS Route 53.
-I have some number of subdomains under mcdic.net and this blog uses one of them.
+I have some number of subdomains under mcdic.net and this blog uses blog.mcdic.net.

 I use utteranc.es to build comment system with Github Issues.
 Since I use public Github repo to publish my blog, and it was easy to override comment parts of HTML in mkdocs-material, it was trivial to add this.
 There are several alternatives like Giscus so you can check and compare.

-• Prev and Next buttons will lead to prev/next articles in same category.
+• Prev and Next buttons will lead to prev/next articles in same series.

 • Metadata of blog posts